Allergies In Horses include both skin allergies and respiratory allergies.

 - Midges are most active in the summer months, but can wreak havoc on your horse between the months of April – September

-- Midges breed and prefer wet/muddy areas and compost type heaps so keeping your horse away from these type of areas is a must.
+- Breed and prefer wet/muddy areas and compost type heaps so keeping your horse away from these type of areas is a must.

-- Midges are most active around dawn & dusk, keeping a horse prone to sweet itch stabled during these hours may help to protect the horse.
+- Are most active around dawn & dusk, keeping a horse prone to sweet itch stabled during these hours may help to protect the horse.

 - Some breeds of horses tend to be especially allergic to midges, such as Arabians, Icelandics and Morgans.